-- uncertain or volatile political, social and economic conditions; - exposure to expropriation, nationalization, deprivation or confiscation of our assets or the assets of our customers, or other governmental actions; - social unrest, acts of terrorism, war or other armed conflict;

-- public health crises and other catastrophic events, such as the COVID-19 pandemic; - confiscatory taxation or other adverse tax policies; - theft of, or lack of sufficient legal protection for, proprietary technology and other intellectual property; - deprivation of contract rights; - trade and economic sanctions or other restrictions imposed by the U.K. the United States or other regions or countries that could restrict or curtail our ability to operate in certain markets; - unexpected changes in legal and regulatory requirements, including changes in interpretation or enforcement of existing laws; - restrictions on the repatriation of income or capital; - currency exchange controls; - inflation; and - currency exchange, rate fluctuations and devaluations.
+- uncertain or volatile political, social and economic conditions; - exposure to expropriation, nationalization, deprivation or confiscation of our assets or the assets of our customers, or other governmental actions; - social unrest, acts of terrorism, war or other armed conflict; - public health crises and other catastrophic events, such as the COVID-19 pandemic; - confiscatory taxation or other adverse tax policies; - theft of, or lack of sufficient legal protection for, proprietary technology and other intellectual property; - deprivation of contract rights; - trade and economic sanctions or other restrictions imposed by the U.K. the United States or other regions or countries that could restrict or curtail our ability to operate in certain markets; - unexpected changes in legal and regulatory requirements, including changes in interpretation or enforcement of existing laws; - restrictions on the repatriation of income or capital;

+- currency exchange controls;

+- inflation; and

+- currency exchange, rate fluctuations and devaluations.

-For example, there has been continuing political and social unrest in Nigeria, where we derived 8% and 6% of our operating revenues during the nine months ended December 31, 2022 and 2021, respectively.
+For example, there has been continuing political and social unrest in Nigeria, where we derived 6% and 9% of our gross revenues during the fiscal years ended March 31, 2022 and 2021, respectively.
 Future unrest or legislation in Nigeria or our other operating regions could adversely affect our business, financial condition and results of operations in those regions.
 We cannot predict whether any of these events will continue to occur in Nigeria or occur elsewhere in the future.

-In addition, our operations in Nigeria are subject to the Nigerian Offshore Energy Industry Content Development Act, 2010 (the "Nigerian Content Development Act").
-The Nigerian Content Development Act requires that our customers select service providers having greater "local content" in the respective region.
-Further, the local authorities in this jurisdiction monitor compliance with the Local Content Acts and can penalize companies that do not meet local content requirements.
+In addition, our operations in Nigeria and Guyana are subject to the Nigerian Oil and Gas Industry Content Development Act, 2010 (the "Nigerian Content Development Act") and the recently enacted Guyana Local Content Act 2021, respectively.
+Both the Nigerian Content Development Act and the Guyana Local Content Act 2021 (together, the "Local Content Acts") require that our customers select service providers having greater "local content" in the respective region.
+Further, the local authorities in both jurisdictions monitor compliance with the Local Content Acts and can penalize companies that do not meet local content requirements.
+Finally, we are required under the Guyana Local Content Act 2021 to procure a certain percentage of our services from local Guyanese companies and submit compliance reports evidencing compliance with such procurement obligations.

-Additionally, due to the COVID-19 pandemic, markets in regions of the world where we operate, such as Nigeria, contracted significantly and such markets have generally rebounded and may continue to rebound at a slower pace than the United States.
+Additionally, due to the Covid-19 pandemic, markets in regions of the world where we operate, such as Nigeria, contracted significantly and such markets have generally rebounded and may continue to rebound at a slower pace than the United States.